mnguyen-mics/mcu-nx-test/README.md

 * Prettier
 * TS Lint

-Also we strongly recommand you to download the React and Redux extensions for your favorite web browser.
+Also we strongly recommand you download the React and Redux extensions for your favorite web browser.
 Here are the links for [React Developer Tools for Chrome](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi) and [Redux DevTools for Chrome](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=fr).